© copyright 1998-2015 by www.acecollins.com

 But hate destroys everything it touches, and the Lindsay family will not escape unscathed.

-In the light of recent events in Missouri and New York, this is an important novel that will resonate for years.
-Read The Color Of Justice before you see the movie Selma!
+In the light of recent events in Missouri and Baltimore, this is an important novel that will resonate for years.
+This is book that will challenge as well as entertain you.

 Set in 1936, Hollywood Lost is a mystery that takes place on the back lot of the largest studio in the motion picture capital of the world.
 The lead character is a young woman from Oklahoma who sees through the glitz and glamour of Tinseltown while unknowing setting herself up as the next victim of a serial killer.
 As she works at the studio Shelby encounters the top stars of the Golden Age while being pursued by Hollywood heartthrobs.
 This book, scheduled to hit booksellers in April, will appeal to anyone who loves romance, adventure, classic film and a whodunit with a triple twist ending.
 Filled with Art-Deco style and references to the greatest movies of all time, Hollywood Lost is a story inside a story that will keep you guessing until the end.